yassine-turki/ada-template-website/README.md

 ## Scoring Films by Thematic Content

-Now that the methods have been defined i've calculated the semantic score of each category for every movie summary in the dataset.
+Now that the methods have been defined I've calculated the semantic score of each category for every movie summary in the dataset.
 I want to compare how these themes varies depending on how many women are present in the movies

 ## Relationship Between Gender Proportion and Category Intensity